Farama-Foundation/ViZDoom/README.md

 #ViZDoom

+ViZDoom allows to code AI bots for Doom which play using only the visual information (the screen buffer).
+It is primarly intended for research in machine visual learning, and reinforcement deep learning, in particular.

-Doom-based environment for visual learning.
-ViZDoom uses [Zdoom engine]( https://github.com/rheit/zdoom) to provide the game mechanics.
+ViZDoom is based on [Zdoom engine]( https://github.com/rheit/zdoom) to provide the game mechanics.

+## Features:
+* API for C++, Python and Java,
+* Easy-to-create custom scenarios (examples available),
+* Fast (>2000 frames per second),
+* Single-player, multi-player, sync and async modes,
+* Customizable resolution and rendering parameters,
+* Off-screen rendering,
+* Lightweight (few MBs),
+* Linux and Windows.

+ViZDoom API is reinforcement learning friendly (suitable also for learning from demonstration, apprenticeship learning or apprenticeship via inverse reinforcement learning, etc.).

 ---
-## Supported Languages:
-* Python 2
-* Java
-* C++

----
 ## Building
-Compilation on Windows is discouraged and downloading already [compiled Windows version](http://www.cs.put.poznan.pl/visualdoomai/TOBEGIVENLATER) is the suggested solution.

 ###Prerequisites:
-* Linux
 * cmake 2.4+
 * make
 * gcc 4.0+